 Karen Walker, Ph.D.

-Karen rejoined academe in 2006 and earned her Ph.D. in communication from the University of Maryland College Park in 2014.
+Karen earned her Ph.D. in communication from the University of Maryland College Park in 2014.
 While dissertating on soft power diplomacy, she completed a State Department Franklin Fellowship as grants manager for democracy and governance programs in Iraq.
+She joined Booz Allen Hamilton in 2011, serving as a strategic communications specialist, news writer, and speechwriter for clients in the defense and intelligence communities.

 Recent News